Lewis and Clark Essay Assignment: "Standing Outside the Fire"

 ~ John Fitzgerald Kennedy, 35th US President ( 1961-63 )

 Directions: Write a well-organized essay that includes an introduction, several paragraphs, and a conclusion.
 Use evidence from the document(s) and media in the body of the essay.
-When writing a DBQ, it is best to devote one paragraph for each document and be sure to identify the document at the beginning of each paragraph.
-Support your response with relevant facts, examples, and details.
-Include additional outside information and related concept words (interdependence, change, choice).
+When organizing your essay, it is best to devote one paragraph for each document and be sure to identify the document at the beginning of each paragraph.
+Support your response with relevant facts, examples, and details from the document/media.
+Also, include “outside” information, examples, and evidence to support your response whenever possible.

 Standing Outside The Fire